askap-vast/vast-pipeline/docs/using/runconfig.md

 ### Processing

 **`processing.num_workers`**
-Integer or null.
+Integer or `null`.
 The total number of workers available to Dask when running the pipeline. `null` means use one less than all available cores.
 Defaults to `null`.

 **`processing.num_workers_io`**
 Integer.
 The total number of workers to use for disk IO operations (e.g. when reading images for forced extraction).
 Defaults to 5.